KooperNinja/web-eng-project-todo-planner/README.md

 ##### 3.1.1 API Testing
 Inside `backend/bruno-api-test` you can find the api tests for the backend.
 Simply open the folder as collection with Bruno and change/add your own tests.

+##### 3.1.2 Update Database Changes
+Inside the `backend/` directory run the `attach` script, e.g. `cd backend/` and `deno task attach` this will attach you to the shell of the running backend service. \
+Now run `yarn run db:migrate`to update your local database to confirm to the prisma schema.

 #### 3.2 Frontend
 Install the packages in the `frontend/` folder.
 For development use the local development script `dev` with e.g. `deno task dev` and your Vite Testserver will start. \
 Once ready for production run the `build` script.
 This will bundle the files and makes it avaliable for the nginx Webserver service.